weijielyu/FaceLift/README.md

 ### Data Structure

-We sincerely apologize, but due to company policy, our training data will not be publicly available.

-If you have your own data, organize your data directory following the structure in `FaceLift/data_sample/`:
+Training data are currently not available. to train with your own data, follow the structure in `FaceLift/data_sample/`:

 **Multi-view Diffusion Data:**
 ```